-CPS cannot enter your home absent your permission or a court order.
-At the early stages of their investigation into your family, it is very unlikely that they have a court order so your permission is essential to their being able to conduct an investigation.
-If you are interested in learning some of the pros and cons regarding allowing CPS to enter your home you may want to go back and read yesterday's blog post where we discuss that topic in great detail.
-If you do give CPS permission to come into your home what exactly can they do?
+CPS cannot enter your home absent your permission or court order.
+At the early stages of their investigation into your family, it is doubtful that they have a court order.
+Hence, your permission is essential to their being able to conduct an investigation.
+If you are interested in learning some of the pros and cons regarding allowing CPS to enter your home, you may want to go back and read yesterday's blog post, where we discuss that topic in great detail.
+If you do give CPS permission to come into your home, what exactly can they do?

 The caseworker or investigator will likely want to take photos of the interior of your home once he or she is inside.
-The living conditions of your child are important to be aware of in order to ascertain whether there is a significant risk of harm that is presented to your child.
-Dirty clothes, animal waste, sharp objects, household cleaners within reach of a child and even illegal drugs or drug paraphernalia are the type of dangerous conditions that CPS will want to document if they exist within the confines of your home.
+Your child's living conditions are important to be aware of to ascertain whether there is a significant risk of harm presented to your child.
+Dirty clothes, animal waste, sharp objects, household cleaners within reach of a child, and even illegal drugs or drug paraphernalia are the types of dangerous conditions that CPS will want to document if they exist within the confines of your home.

-If you are at home when CPS comes to take photos then you must give them permission to take photos.
-However, even if you are not at home when CPS comes over any resident of the home who is determined to be old enough by CPS to give consent may do so.
+If you are at home when CPS comes to take photos, you must permit them to take photos.
+However, even if you are not at home when CPS comes over, any resident of the home who is determined to be old enough by CPS to give consent may do so.
 Be careful of this fact and make sure that you communicate to anyone living with you that CPS should not be granted entry regardless of their stated reason for being at your house.

 Can CPS take photos of your child?